-In consultation with NHMRC, WQAC may source expertise from outside WQAC to conduct its activities if required.
+In consultation with NHMRC, the Committee may source additional expertise to conduct its activities if needed.

-WQAC will report to Council of NHMRC.
-Appointments to WQAC will commence on 2 January 2019 and conclude on 31 December 2021.
+The Committee will report to Council of NHMRC.
+Appointments to the Committee will commence on 29 April 2022 and conclude on 31 December 2025.

-The WQAC work plan has been developed with input from Commonwealth and state/ territory agencies involved in water quality management, industry groups, water suppliers and the general public.
+The Committee work plan has been developed with input from Commonwealth and state/ territory agencies involved in water quality management, industry groups, water suppliers and the general public.

-- Finalise and publish a revised ADWG Chapter 5 on Microbial quality of drinking water, incorporating new health based targets (HBTs) advised by the WQAC HBT Working Group
+- Finalise and publish a updated Chapter 5 in the Guidelines on Microbial quality of drinking water, incorporating new health-based targets (HBTs) advised by the Committee’s HBT Working Group

-- Consider updating the Community Water Planner, a companion resource of the ADWG
+- Consider updating the Community Water Planner, a companion resource of the Guidelines

 - Work in collaboration with the enHealth Water Quality Expert Reference Panel on matters related to water quality.

-NHMRC asked each Committee Member to document their interests as part of the process of the establishment of any NHMRC committee.
-This process was guided by NHMRC's Policy on the Disclosure of Interests Requirements for Prospective and Appointed NHMRC Committee Members.
-This policy in turn reflects the disclosure of interest requirements in section 42A of the NHMRC Act and subsection 29(2) of the Public Governance, Performance and Accountability Act 2013 (PGPA Act).
+Members are appointed for their expertise and experience across a diverse range of professions and fields.
+NHMRC also takes into consideration balancing the benefit of having persons with expertise against the risks of their interests biasing a process.
+Committee members are required to disclose their interests on an ongoing basis, in line with NHMRC's Policy on the Disclosure of Interests Requirements for Prospective and Appointed NHMRC Committee Members.
+This policy reflects the disclosure of interest requirements in section 42A of the NHMRC Act and subsection 29(2) of the Public Governance, Performance and Accountability Act 2013 (PGPA Act).

-Members were specifically asked to identify, to the best of their ability, interests relating to drinking water quality including:
+Members are asked to identify, to the best of their ability, interests related to drinking water quality including:

 South Australian Department for Health and Wellbeing.
 Expertise in water regulation, microbiology and risk assessment.